Galvanized-Heart/astra/README.md

 NeurIPs 2025 Potential Workshops:
 - <a href=https://icml.cc/virtual/2025/workshop/39959>2nd Workshop on Multi-modal Foundation Models and Large Language Models for Life Sciences</a> (temporary link)
 - <a href=https://ai4sciencecommunity.github.io/neurips25>AI for Science: The Reach and Limits of AI for Scientific Discovery</a>
+    - Abstract Submission - Aug 18, 2025
+    - Paper Submission - Aug 25, 2025
+    - Review Bidding Period - Aug 25, 2025 to Aug 27, 2025
+    - Review Deadline - Sep 18, 2025
+    - Accept/Reject Notification - Sep 22, 2025
+    - Workshop - Dec 6, 2025 to Dec 7, 2025

 <br>
-This plan outlines the necessary tasks, subtasks, and deadlines to prepare a submission for the NeurIPS 2025 workshop by **August 22, 2025**.
+This plan outlines the necessary tasks, subtasks, and deadlines to prepare a submission for the NeurIPS 2025 workshop by August 22, 2025 .

 ### ✍️ Writing & Publication